astoilkov/me/essays/Answers Don't Stay the Same.md

 Over time answers to the same questions change.
 Noticing new answers to old but important questions can be an advantage.

 Can an electric car be competitive on the market?
-That answer was "No" for a long time then the answer changed, but a lot of car companies didn't notice.
+That answer was "No" for a long time.
+At some point the technology for a competitive electric car did become available, but a lot of car companies didn't notice.
 Tesla as a new car company had to crawl like a baby, grow up in front of everyone's eyes and showcase that indeed the answer has changed.
 Smart people from top car companies had a blind spot.

 It seems like living with a certain belief for a long time makes you perceive it as a certain thing regardless of how smart and successful you are.
 Most probably the longer you believe in something the harder it is to notice the change.